theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 This article is covering the following subjects:

-- What configurations should be added, and how to use them with examples for everything
+- Which configurations should be added, and how to use them with examples for everything
 - Setup your project to be interoperable with other tools such as `webpack`, `jest`, `babel`, etc.
 - How to use [TypeScript Path Mapping][ts-path-mapping-link] to setup [monorepo][nx-monorepo-explanation-link]s
 - Using an [example project][example-repo-link] that shows how to use the project references setup